ValentinBhend/jaik/README.md

 # Jaik
 JAX analytic inverse kinematics: A fast solver for robots.
 Currently implemented are UR-robot arms, more will follow.

+With vmap batches of 4k on a A100 it reaches ~15M IK solves/s, saturating at ~500M/s at batch sizes of 4M+.

 ## Installation

 ```